 The other side of recovery is reparation.
 You need to make sure that you are allowing yourself to repair the damage that training has done when you are resting.
 That doesn’t mean exercise is a bad thing, but endurance performance does take a significant toll on your body, and your rest needs to reflect that however, it can.

 Stretching, massages, and even foam rolling are good calls where you can fit them in, but so is everything else mentioned above.
-It all goes a long way to making sure that your muscles are repairing the damage that the exercise has done to them, as well as the ligaments, tendons and joints that have been working hard too.
-There's more to endurance than you might think.
+It all goes a long way to ensuring that your muscles are repairing the damage that the exercise has done to them, as well as the ligaments, tendons and joints that have been working hard too.
+There’s more to endurance than you might think.

 By far and away, the most important thing to think about when getting the nutrients for endurance training is your carb intake.
 You’re going to be exercising to your absolute limit, and your body needs fuel to be able to do that.

-Carbo-loading is one of the most famous ways to do it, but we'll break it down.
-Generally speaking, you need to be eating a lot of complex carbohydrates around 12-3 hours pre-exercise to get the fuel you need.
-Complex carbs like brown rice and pasta are prime examples, and they'll release energy slowly to keep you going for a long time instead of quick sharp bursts.
+Carbo-loading is one of the most famous ways to do it, but we’ll break it down.
+Generally speaking, you need to eat a lot of complex carbohydrates around 12-3 hours pre-exercise to get the fuel you need.
+Complex carbs like brown rice and pasta are prime examples, and they’ll release energy slowly to keep you going for a long time instead of quick sharp bursts.

 Healthy Fats & Protein

 Other than fuel, you need to make sure your recovery and your calorie intake are up to scratch as well.
 Exercising for a long period uses a huge number of calories, and you need to make sure your diet will account for it.
 Meal timing, planning, and portion sizes are all your friends here.
 Even hydration is vital if you want to keep going.